Are your family dinners usually coming out of take-out bags these days? Or can you not remember the last time you even had dinner together?

 Don’t call it a diet.
 “I tell parents to discuss healthy eating as a way to fuel the body and feel good,” Muth says.
 “That’s much more effective than making it about losing weight or a number on the scale.”

 Treat everyone in the family equally.
-So what if one of your kids is a little heavy and his brother isn’t?
+So what if one of your kids is a little heavy and their brother isn’t?
 Treat them the same way, experts say.
-Don’t allow the skinny kid to eat treats that his brother can’t have.
+Don’t allow the skinny kid to eat treats that their brother can’t have.
 “Everyone in the family benefits from healthy heating, so everyone gets the same access to food,” Muth says.

 When you’re setting goals to change your family’s eating habits, don’t rush into it.
 “Start with the easiest change you can make,” whatever it is, Rauf says.
 Maybe it’s cutting out sugary drinks or making dinner together once a week.
 Once you’ve made that change, make another easy change.